jampez77/RoyalMail/README.md

 ---
 ## Data
 The integration creates a new entity for each parcel on you Royal Mail account with it's current delivery status, all other associated data are saved as attributes.
-Additionally there are entities for all mail pieces, pending mail pieces and total records.
+Additionally there are entities for all mail pieces.

 ## Contributing